dineshkumares/info_extraction_receipts/README.md

 </p>

 <p align="center">
-<i> Figure: Visual Illustration of how a graph can be represented in matrices.</i>
+<i> Figure 4: Visual Illustration of how a graph can be represented in matrices.</i>
 </p>

 # Graph Convolutional Networks (GCNs)